radivot/myelo/CML/TFR/README.md

 ![](pngs/pt3.png)

-Patient 3's fit is too poor to use: if one uses it anyway, the risk estimate is unbelievable at 45%.
+Patient 3's fit is too poor to use, consistent with it yielding an unbelievably high risk estimate of 45%.

-Out of 21 patients studied by Hahnel et al, 10 failed their TFR attempt.
+Of 21 patients in Hahnel et al, 10 failed their TFR attempt.
 Code above computes risks for all 10.
-The median risk for all 10 patients was 0.031%, so a 6-month square pulse form 0.01%IS to 0.1%IS might indeed be representative of a typical case.
+The median was 0.031%.

-The two highest risks are for Patients 18 and 19.
-In 18, the fit overshoots the data, so 0.234% might be an over-estimate, so there are no worries.
+Excluding Patient 3, the highest risks were for Patients 18 and 19.
+In 18, the fit overshoots the data, so 0.234% is an over-estimate.
 ![](pngs/pt18.png)

-In 19, the fit lies well below the single relapse point of 35%IS at 3 months after the TFR attempt, so a risk of 0.305% may be an under-estimate.
+In 19, the fit is well below the single relapse point, so 0.305% is an under-estimate.
 ![](pngs/pt19.png)
-Assummed here is that a slow initial %IS decay implies an equally slow decay after a TFR failure.
-If so, and if the model fit went through the relapsed datapoint, this patient's risk per TFR attempt might be on the order of ~1%.
+Assummed is that a slow initial *BCR::ABL1/ABL1* decay implies an equally slow decay after a TFR failure.
+If so, and if a refitted model that went through the relapse point was used instead of the fit shown here, perhaps this patient's risk per TFR attempt could be shown to be high enough to be a concern.